noi-techpark/opendatahub-epaper-api/README.md

 If you deploy the application on a remote server, you need to setup a local proxy.
 So the application can communicate with the proxy instead of  trying to communicate directly with the displays and the proxy will forward the requests.
-You can **install** the proxy that you can find in proxy directory on a local machine onr Raspberry Pi
+You can **install** the proxy that you can find in proxy directory on a local machine onr Raspberry Pi **Note:** You might need to config the firewall of the machine the proxy is running to allow incoming traffic for the UDP auto-connection

 ```
 pip install requirements.txt